dev-nebulae/ransi/README.md

 which almost always leads to undefined behavior in different terminals.

-Originally, 21m was used to dim text, but no terminal supports it, and the ones that do, and sometimes they double-underline the text and make it bright.
+Originally, 21m was used to dim text, but no terminal supports it, and the ones that do, double-underline the text and make it bright.
+Others keep the default behavour

 It is pretty confusing, so we don't support it.